 Abiyuch is the fruit of a tree by the same name, which is a member of the caper family.
 This fruit is also called garlic pear, probably because of the flavor of their pulp, which tends to burn like a raw clove of garlic.
 They have a hard green rind that’s round or oval, and they’re more commonly used as a spice than eaten as a fruit.
 The leaves, flowers, berries, and seeds of this plant are all edible and quite nutritious.

 Açaí berries are from a specific type of palm tree and have become a very popular superfood in the past decade.
 The berries are mostly seed, but the flesh and skin is a deep purple color that is packed with powerful antioxidants and other vitamins and minerals.
 They’re also a surprisingly rich source of Omega 3 fatty acids, which is very rare in plants.
-(They are also great in smoothies.)
+(They are also great in smoothies and bowls.)

 Acerola is a shrub-like tree native to Central and South America, as well as Mexico and the Caribbean.
 It grows small red berries that are very similar to cherries and extremely rich sources of Vitamin C. They’re sweet and beautifully fragrant, and just as delicious eaten raw as a snack as cooked into a rich sauce.